You may have noticed that a widget appears on the image overfly with the mouse in your Divi publications?

 add_action( 'wp_head', function () { ?>

-This is the fastest method.
+It's the fastest method.
 No need to install a new extension, Divi allows us to do this from its options.

 Here is the code to use: